DJFIZ/Networked-Pong/README.md

 Final remarks:

-The game was desgined to be a basic proof of concept.
+The game was designed to be a basic proof of concept.
 This was my first extensive integration of sockets in java and resulted in a great number of difficulties.
 Building a networked game of pong proved to be much harder than I had anticipated, however I am proud of the result.